vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_Android.md

 ## From 7.2.0 to 8.0.0
 #### Required Changes
 - Developers are now required to specify the provider for the orz/mrz and rfid features.
 Check the updated [Getting Started](../index.md) page
+- The contract for each feature has changed, instead of making use of the Activity Launcher contract, a standard callback has been added.
+Check each feature page for more details.

 ## From 7.1.1 to 7.2.0
 #### Optional Changes